Why HR must take risks (not manage them)

 People and culture is so much more than glorified payroll

-I’m not saying HR can disregard risks.
-You want to be assured of an environment where there is no bullying, discrimination or other behaviors that can lead to lawsuits, poor culture and low morale.
-Naturally you have to ensure your people are paid promptly and the correct benefits are being paid on their behalf.
+I'm not saying HR can disregard risks.
+You want to be assured of an environment where there is no bullying, discrimination, or other behaviors that can lead to lawsuits, poor culture, and low morale.
+Naturally, you have to ensure your people are paid promptly and the correct benefits are being paid on their behalf.

 But in terms of creating a successful modern company, this stuff is table stakes.

 So much of the value of any organization today sits inside the head of your people.
-There has never been a time when HR can add more value and deliver true competitive advantage.
+There has never been a time when HR can add more value and deliver a true competitive advantage.